You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 - They blew past even their worst-case estimate by a full seven days

 The planning fallacy gets worse in groups.
 The Sydney Opera House was supposed to cost $7 million and open in 1963.
 It finally opened in 1973 at a cost of $102 million.
-That’s fourteen times the original budget.
+Fourteen times the original budget.

 2. The Availability Heuristic